Working towards graduation

 HU/SB Guidelines (15 semester hours or five 3-semester hour classes)

-HU (Humanities) – 6 hours
+- Two Classes HU (Humanities) – 6 semester hours minimum

-SB (Social Behavioral) – 6 hours
+- Two Classes SB (Social Behavioral) – 6 semester hours minimum

 Math Requirements